mhalhamdan/dealapp-data/README.md

 In this file I will go over the highlights regarding the assessment and my approach to arriving at the solution.
 It has been fun going through Airflow the past few days and I learned a lot about it.

 ### How to use
-Place the dags folder in yuor own Airflow home directory to be able to access it.
+1. Place the dags folder in yuor own Airflow home directory to be able to access it.
 As for setting up Airflow this is a good reference [https://airflow.apache.org/docs/apache-airflow/stable/installation/index.html](https://airflow.apache.org/docs/apache-airflow/stable/installation/index.html)
+2. You need to have a config.yaml file similar to the example_config.yaml provided.

 ## Discovery
 First I explored the website [https://dealapp.sa/](https://dealapp.sa/), turned on inspect element and checked the Network tab to see what calls were being made in the main page.
 I soon found the main [API "https://api.dealapp.sa/production/ad"]("https://api.dealapp.sa/production/ad") which was using a bearer token for authorization.
 And to my luck it seems that the token does not expire.